bodeolukolu/GBSapp/ReadMe.md

 - Annonate SNPs based on if reads map to single and multiple loci.
 - Parallelization of job on multiple compute cluster nodes (spark cluster infrastructure not required)
 - Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes)
-- *Fast alignment speed (up to several 1,000x faster): joint alignment algorithm.
+- *Fast alignment speed (> 500x faster; speed increases with sample size): joint alignment algorithm.
-- *Fast variant calling (~10x faster than normal GATK implementation): excludes monomorphic sequences before variant calling.
+- *Fast variant calling (>5x faster than normal GATK implementation): excludes monomorphic & highly repetitive sequences from variant calling.
 - visualizations for report and QC
 - Functions under-development:
   - calling microhaplotypes
   - generating sequence context for variants
   - estimating ploidy level and aneuploidy.
--*functions only available in fast version of GBSapp (for usage, contact us)

 ## Contents